ultrabug/py3status/py3status/modules/README.md

 ### <a name="twitch_streaming"></a>twitch_streaming

-Checks if a Twitch streamer is online.
+Display status on a given Twitch streamer.

 Checks if a streamer is online using the Twitch Kraken API to see if a channel is currently streaming or not.